wader/jq-dash-docset/README.md

 preferences tab press "+", select "Add Local Docset" and browse to where you downloaded and select "jq.docset".

+# Install docset in zeal

+Go to https://zealusercontributions.now.sh/ and search for jq.

 # Build docset yourself

 ```sh